 If you're really interested, I use the 'Load Time' measurement that's returned from WebPageTest for ranking page speed.
 I still collect other metrics such as TTFB (time to first byte), fully loaded time, and the speed index, in addition to server setting scores which are translated to grades.
 You can see these detailed values in the "Raw Results."

 This test is important if your site resembles a typical website and you're concerned about speed (which you should be!)

-Bluehost (full benchmark) performs stellar in the Page Speed test, with an average result of 3.10 seconds.
+Bluehost (full benchmark) performs great in the Page Speed test, with an average result of 3.10 seconds.
 Its best run was 0.30 s, but has been as bad as 9.17 s.
-Bluehost's most recent result on Jun 28 was 3.36 seconds.
+Bluehost's most recent result on Jul 21 was 3.48 seconds.
 Bluehost is usually pretty inconsistent with its page speeds - sometimes quicker than other hosts, sometimes slower.
 Its slowest times are usually when accessed from the east coast.
 While they do optimize connections and compress images, they fail to set caching properly for repeat views.